vertica/vertica-kubernetes/DEVELOPER.md

 This guide explains how to set up an environment to develop and test the Vertica operator.

-# Repo Structure
+# Repo structure

+This repo contains the following directories and files:

-- **docker-vertica/**: has the necessary files to build a Vertica server container.
-The build process requires that you provide a Vertica version 11.0.0 or higher RPM package.
-The RPM is not included in this repo.
-This version of the container is designed for admintools based deployments.
+- `docker-vertica/`: files that build a Vertica server container.
+This container is designed for [Administration Tools (admintools)](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.
-- **docker-vertica-v2/**: has the necessary files to build the v2 version of the Vertica server container.
-The v2 container is designed for vclusterops deployments.
+- `docker-vertica-v2/`: files that build the v2 Vertica server container.
+This container is designed for vclusterops deployments.
+- `docker-operator/`: files that build the [VerticaDB operator](https://docs.vertica.com/latest/en/containerized/db-operator/) container.
-- **docker-operator/**: has the necessary files to build the container that holds the operator
+- `docker-vlogger/`: files that build the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
-- **docker-vlogger/**: has the necessary files to build the container that runs the vlogger sidecar.
-This sidecar will tail the vertica.log to stdout.
-This is used only for development purposes to aid in testing out the sidecar property in the custom resource (CR).
-- **scripts/**: contains scripts for the repository.
-Some scripts run Makefile targets, while others are used during e2e testing.
+- `scripts/`: scripts that run Makefile targets and execute end-to-end (e2e) tests.
-- **api/**: defines the spec of the custom resource definition (CRD)
+- `api/`: defines the custom resource definition (CRD) spec.
-- **pkg/**: includes all of the packages that for the operator
+- `pkg/`: includes all packages for the operator.
-- **cmd/**: contains source code for each of the executables
+- `cmd/`: source code for all executables in this repository.
-- **bin/**: contains the compiled or downloaded binaries that this repository depends on
+- `bin/`: binary dependencies that this repository compiles or downloads.
-- **config/**: generated files of all of the manifests that make up the operator.
-Of particular importance is *config/crd/bases/vertica.com_verticadbs.yaml*, which shows a sample spec for our CRD.
+- `config/`: generated files of all manifests that make up the operator. [config/samples/](https://github.com/vertica/vertica-kubernetes/tree/main/config/samples) contains sample specs for all Vertica CRDs.

-- **tests/**: has the test files for e2e and soak testing
+- `tests/`: test files for e2e and soak tests.
-- **changes/**: stores the changelog for past releases and details about the changes for the next release
+- `changes/`: changelog for past releases and details about changes for the upcoming release.
-- **hack/**: includes a boilerplate file of a copyright that is included on the generated files
+- `hack/`: file that contains the copyright boilerplate included on all generated files.
-- **helm-charts/**: contains the Helm charts that this repository builds
+- `helm-charts/`: Helm charts that this repository builds.

-# Software Setup
+# Software requirements

-Prior to developing, the following software needs to be installed manually.
-There is other software that needed, but it is downloaded through make targets in the repo's bin directory.
+Before you begin, you must manually install the following software:

 - [docker](https://docs.docker.com/get-docker/) (version 23.0)
 - [go](https://golang.org/doc/install) (version 1.20)